Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Introduction

-von Neumann and Morgenstern believed that vNM stability should be the main solution concept for cooperative games~\cite{ehlers2007neumann,von2007theory}, and the book by Shubik~\cite{shubik1982game} reports more than 100 works that investigate this concept until 1973 (see also~\cite{lucas1992neumann}).
-However, recent research has shifted the focus fron vNM stability to the core of games, which enjoys stronger properties, and is often easier to work with, than vNM-stable sets~\cite{ehlers2007neumann}.
+von Neumann and Morgenstern believed vNM stability to be the main solution concept for cooperative games~\cite{ehlers2007neumann,von2007theory}, and the book by Shubik~\cite{shubik1982game} reports more than 100 works that investigate this concept until 1973 (see also~\cite{lucas1992neumann}).
+However, recent research has shifted the focus from vNM stability to the core of games, which enjoys stronger properties, and is often easier to work with, than vNM stable sets~\cite{ehlers2007neumann}.
 Interestingly, when we restrict to bipartite matching problems, vNM stability enjoys many of the nice properties that it does not satisfy in more general settings, such as existence, unicity, and algorithmic tractability~\cite{ehlers2007neumann,ehlers2020legal,faenza2018legal,wako2010polynomial}.
 Conversely, to the best of our knowledge, no prior research has investigated vNM stability in the roommate model.